lanis-mobile/LanisAPI/docs/source/index.rst

 1. You can report problems `here <https://github.com/kurwjan/LanisAPI/issues>`__.
 2. You can suggest ideas `here <https://github.com/kurwjan/LanisAPI/issues>`__.
 3. **Contributing:** You can contribute to this project either by code or improving the wiki.
 If you're new to contributing, look `here <https://docs.github.com/en/get-started/quickstart/contributing-to-projects>`__.

+*Also if you like this project you can give it a star on Github.*

 Credits
 -------